-- Attach the red (+) cable to the positive terminal.
-If you are using another car, connect the other red clamp (other end of the jumper cable) to the helper car's positive terminal.
+Attach the red (+) cable to the positive terminal.
+If you are using another car, connect the other red clamp (the other end of the jumper cable) to the helper car's positive terminal.

 Connect the black (negative) cable to the frame.
 For example, the bolts for the struts work well for this.
 Be cautious when connecting directly to the negative terminal.